adrianhopebailie/web-monetization/explainer.md

 Provide websites with a way to collect multiple small payments from users in exchange for consuming the content and/or services on the website.

 The experience must be frictionless for users.
-It must allow users to pre-approve payments in aggregate or delegate the authorization of the individual small payments to a third-party (a Web Monetization provider) that interacts with the website outside without the need for user interaction.
+It must allow users to pre-approve payments in aggregate or delegate the authorization of the individual small payments to a third-party (a Web Monetization provider) that interacts with the website without the need for user interaction.

 It should not be possible for websites to identify users on the basis of the payments they make.